HiSPARC/infopakket/README.md

 How to publish
 --------------

+First ensure that the `gh-pages` branch is up-to-date.
+Then go back to the `master` branch.
 To publish new documents or changes run the terminal command `make gh-pages` from the root repository directory while in the `master` branch.
 This will first checkout the `gh-pages` branch.
 Then get all directories containing a tex file from the `master` branch, and `index.html`, `styles` and `images`.
 It will then build all pdf files, which will be copied to a `pdf` directory, after which the source directories will be removed.
 Then a new commit will automatically be created.
 And the `master` branch will be checked out again.
-Once you push the `gh-pagez` branch to GitHub, the changes will be available online.
+Once you push the `gh-pages` branch to GitHub, the changes will be available online.